2025–26 Wellington Phoenix FC season

-The 2025–26 season is Wellington Phoenix Football Club's 19th season in the A-League Men.
+The 2025–26 season was Wellington Phoenix Football Club's 19th season in the A-League Men.
 In addition to the domestic league, the club participated in this season's edition of the Australia Cup.

 In the Australia Cup, the Phoenix progressed to the quarter-finals after defeating in a penalty shootout and NPL Victoria 3 team Nunawading City 1–0.
 Ultimately, the club succumbed to NPL Victoria side Heidelberg United on 19 August 2025.
+This was the last time the club participated in the Australia Cup, as New Zealand-based teams were omitted from the 2026 edition onwards.

 The Phoenix commenced their A-League Men campaign on 18 October 2025 away to Perth Glory.
-The regular season will conclude in April 2026.
+The regular season concluded on 24 April 2026, with the team ending in 8th position on the table and without making the playoffs.

+In January 2026, it was announced that the naming rights for Wellington Regional Stadium, known as Sky Stadium from 2020–2026, would be renamed Hnry Stadium effective 1 March 2026.

+On 21 February, the Phoenix played their third New Zealand derby of the season against Auckland FC, having lost the previous two encounters, they went on to lose 5–0, the highest home defeat of the season.
+Head coach Giancarlo Italiano resigned minutes after the final whistle during his post-match press, ending his seven-year association with the club.
+On 23 February, Chris Greenacre was announced as the interim head coach for the remainder of the season.
+Following a successful interim spell, Greenacre was appointed to the position of head coach for the 2026–27 season.